YisongZou/DDIA-Notes/Part 3. Chapter 11.md

 * Keeping Systems in Sync
 * Change Data Capture `Implementing change data capture` `Initial snapshot` `Log compaction` `API support for change streams`
 * Event Sourcing `Deriving current state from the event log` `Command and events`
-* State, Streams, and Immutability
+* State, Streams, and Immutability `Advantages of immutable events` `Deriving several views from the same event log` `Limitations of immutability`

 #### 3.Processing Streams
 * Use of Stream Processing